-VisitBit: This is a very new Bitcoin PTC site but is already very promising.
+VisitBit: This is a relatively new Bitcoin PTC site but is very promising and gained popularity very quickly, mostly because the payments are instantaneous.
 It’s a little different from the traditional PTC sites, in that you can keep going from one ad to another without having to go back to the homepage, so it’s a continuous flow from one to the other.
 However, the biggest feature is that the payouts are instantaneous, i.e., you get paid as soon as you confirm the captcha.
 This is a great improvement over any other Bitcoin PTC site I’ve seen.
 Also, the site is very new, so look forward to many more features in the future, and an increase in number of ads (the number of ads is already pretty healthy).

 Special Note: Payments are immediate, and sent to your Microwallet.
 The minimum withdrawal from Microwallet is 5800 satoshi.
 You can request payout after you reach this amount.
 Remember that VisitBit has nothing to do with Microwallet – you can actually get Microwallet payments from a number of Bitcoin faucets too.

 Payment: No minimum payout, all balances are paid immediately to Microwallet.
 Microwallet minimum payout is 5800 satoshi.
-Ads seem to pay 2.8uBTC on an average.
+Ads seem to pay 0.5-2uBTC on an average.